blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ### Running The Job

-We will drop the changed file onto the *GamessQ* window to submit the calculation to *GAMESS*.
+We will drop the changed file **onto** the *GamessQ* window to submit the calculation to *GAMESS*.
 In three seconds we are done and a new log file is created.
-I opened the file in a text editor, scrolled down to the last iteration and found the resulting optimized structure and energy.
+I opened the file in a **text editor**, scrolled down to the last iteration and **found** the resulting optimized structure and energy.
 This text selection is shown in {numref}`butadiene_122log`.

 ```{code-block}
 ---